yuhenghuang/Leetcode/README.md

 * *./addinputs.sh* will not check back to *cpp* or *java* file after input txt file is created.

 * Able to record execution time inside of `UFUNC`. ( not applied for downward compatible `RUN`).

+* *./addpairs.sh* reads clipboard to create well-formatted *cpp* file as well as input file.
+Try it.